A Woman Crossed A Barrier To Get A Selfie With A Jaguar At A Phoenix Zoo, It Didn’t End Well

-A woman trying to take a selfie with a jaguar learned the hard way that barriers between guests and animals are there for a reason, suffering non-life-threatening injuries when the animal swiped her arm, ABC News is reporting.
-The incident happened on Saturday at Wildlife World Zoo, Aquarium and Safari Park, just outside Phoenix.
+A woman trying to take a selfie with a jaguar learned — the hard way — that barriers between guests and animals are there for a reason.
+She suffered non-life-threatening injuries when the animal swiped her arm, ABC News is reporting.
+The incident happened on Saturday at Wildlife World Zoo, Aquarium, and Safari Park, located just outside of Phoenix, Arizona.

-Zoo officials say that the woman, who has not been identified, crossed a barrier between visitors and the female cat, in an effort to get a better shot.
-The animal, possibly feeling that her territory had been breached and feeling threatened, reacted by swiping at her.
-That caused the woman to suffer deep gashes to her arm.
+Zoo officials say that the woman, who has not been identified, crossed a barrier separating visitors and the female cat, in an effort to get a better shot.
+The animal, possibly feeling threatened since its territory had been breached, reacted by swiping at her.
+The woman suffered deep gashes to her arm.

 Witness Adam Wilkerson, who recorded video of the incident, tells KNXV-TV (Phoenix) that he and his family were enjoying a day at the zoo when he heard screams coming from the jaguar enclosure.
 He saw the animal’s claws grasping the woman’s hand.

 “It seems like pandemonium.
-Everyone yelling for help.”
+Everyone yelling for help,” Wilkerson recounted on Reddit.

 Wilkerson says his mother distracted the cat with a water bottle while zoo officials came rushing in to attend to the scene.
-However, his claim has not been verified by the zoo itself or by other media outlets.
+However, his claim has not been verified by the zoo itself, or by other media outlets.

-Fortunately, zoo officials were able to regain control of the situation, and the woman was taken to an area hospital with non life-threatening injuries.
+Fortunately, zoo officials were able to regain control of the situation, and the woman was taken to an area hospital with non-life-threatening injuries.

 In a statement, Wildlife World Zoo Director Mickey Ollson admitted that this was the second time this particular cat had swiped at a visitor.
-However, the animal will not be euthanized, because it is not the zoo’s policy to destroy animals because of guests’ behavior.
+However, the animal will not be euthanized, because it is not the zoo’s policy to put down animals because of guests’ behavior.

 “I think you observe the barriers – they are there for a good reason.
 We try to keep everyone safe, we have an excellent safety record here with all our animals… when people do not respect the barriers, there’s always a chance there might be a problem.”